-“That’s David Hauser,” my friend Paul responded when I asked him about the guy in the corner of the liquor store, speaking to himself.
-“He’s crazy.
-An absolute loon.
+“That’s David Hauser,” my friend Paul responded when I asked about the guy who sat in the corner of the liquor store, the one who appeared to have full-fledged conversations with himself.
+“He’s crazy, an absolute loon.
 Went crazy about a year ago.
 People say he got so smart that he just snapped one day.”
 Paul snapped his fingers.
 “Like that!” he said.

-I frequented The Family Liquor Store for just this reason: I loved anomalies.
-I knew little to nothing of anomalies in the sheltered life I lived prior to walking into The Family Liquor Store.
-I knew that some people succeeded and others failed, but those in my dad’s inner circle that failed in life were a rung or two lower.
-I knew nothing of the depths of failure and despair that I would encounter in my friend’s parents’ liquor store, where he happened to work.
+I frequented The Family Liquor Store for just this reason: I loved anomalies, and I learned that The Family Liquor Store was a veritable breeding ground for them.
+In the sheltered life I lived, I knew little to nothing of anomalies.
+I knew that some people succeeded and others failed, but the failures in Dad’s inner circle were a rung or two lower.
+I knew nothing of the depths of failure and despair that I would encounter in the liquor store owned by my friend Paul’s parents, where Paul also worked.

-Even while immersed in this world of despair, I encountered pride, coping mechanisms, and lies.
-John informed me that he once played against Wayne Gretzky in a minor league hockey match, Jay informed me of the time he screamed “Go to Hell JFK!” to the man’s face, and Ronny told me you of the various strength contests he won.
-The fact that I flirted with believing any aspects of the tales told those in The Family Liquor Store that I was almost as laughable as the fools that told them.
+Even while immersed in that world of despair, I encountered pride, coping mechanisms, and lies.
+A customer named John informed me that he once played against Wayne Gretzky in a minor league hockey match, Jay informed me of the time he screamed “Go to Hell JFK!” to the man’s face, and Ronny told me of the various strength contests he won.
+The fact that I flirted with believing any aspects of these tales informed those in The Family Liquor Store that I was almost as laughable as the fools that told them.

 “Why would they lie about things like that?”
 I asked to top off the joke.

 “Wouldn’t you?” they asked when they reached a break in their laughter.
-“If you lived the life they did?”
+“If you lived the life they have.”

-The unspoken punchline of this ongoing joke was that I might have been more lacking in street smarts than any person they had ever met.
+The unspoken punchline to this ongoing joke was that I might be more lacking in street smarts than any person they had ever met.
 The answer to the question that was never asked regarding my standing in their world was that a thorough understanding of their world could be said to be on par with any intellectual study of the great men of the book smarts world, in that they both involve a basic understanding of human nature.

-Knowing full well how this line would stick with me, I turned back to Paul’s father while still in the moment.
+Knowing how this line would stick with me, I turned back to Paul’s father while still in the moment.

 “What’s the wrong woman?”
 I asked.
-“What did those women do to these guys?”
+“And what did those women do to these guys?”

 “It varies,” he said.
 “You can’t know.
-All you can know is that you don’t know, because you’ll be all starry eyed in the moment.
-Bring them home to meet your dad, your grandma, and all your friends, and listen to what they say.”
+All you can know is that you don’t know, because you’ll be all starry-eyed in the moment.
+Bring them home to meet your dad, your grandma, and all your friends, and you listen to what they say.”

-In the life that followed that advice, I met a number of picky guys.
-Some of them wouldn’t even look at a woman that was below an eight, on the relative scale of physical appearance.
-Others looked for an excess in class, intelligence, strength and weakness, and still others were in a perpetual, perhaps unconscious, search for their ma.
+In the life I spent following that advice, I met a number of fussy guys.
+Some wouldn’t even look at a woman below an eight, on the relative scale of physical appearance.
+Others looked for excessive class, intelligence, strength and weakness, and still others were in a perpetual, perhaps unconscious, search for their ma.
 For me, it’s always been about sanity.
-I would date some beautiful women.
-I would date strong women that could school me in intelligence, and most of the women I dated brought that sassy element that I so enjoy, but it’s always came back to the fruitloopery index for me?
-I had an inordinate attraction to the mama-that-could-bring-the-drama for much of my life, but when those ultimatums of increased involvement arrived, Paul’s father’s whisper would work its way into my calculations.
-I did not want to end up in an incarnation of my personal visage of hell, otherwise known as The Family Liquor Store, where it appeared a wide variety of bitter, lost souls entered by the droves, and none escaped.
+I’ve date some beautiful women throughout my life and some strong women who could school me in intelligence.
+Most of the women I decided to date brought that sassy element I so enjoy, but it’s always came back to the FrootLoopery index for me.
+I had an inordinate attraction to the mama-that-could-bring-the-drama for much of my life, but when those ultimatums of increased involvement arrived that sage advice from Paul’s father would weaved its way into my calculations.
+I did not want to end up in an incarnation of my personal visage of hell, otherwise known as The Family Liquor Store, where it appeared a wide variety of bitter, lost souls entered by the droves, but none escaped.

-For everything I learned in The Family Liquor Store, I still had one question that I dare not ask.
-Why would a normal family, with normal kids, want to open a liquor store on the corners of failure and despair?
-I would not ask this question, even as a young man with an insufferable amount of curiosity, because I knew that the answers I received would reveal some uncomfortable truths about the person that answered.
-One answer I did receive, over time, and in a roundabout way, was that surrounding one’s self with failure and despair, makes one feel better about their standing in the world by comparison.
+For all of the questions I asked in The Family Liquor Store, there was one question that I dare not ask: Why would a normal family, with normal kids, want to open a liquor store on the corners of failure and despair?
+I would not ask this question, even as a young man with an insufferable amount of curiosity, because I knew that the answers I received would reveal some uncomfortable truths about the one that answered.
+One answer I did receive, over time, and in a roundabout way: Surrounding one’s self by failure and despair does make one feel better about our standing in the world by comparison.

-“How does one get so smart that they go crazy?”
-I asked Paul, still staring at this man that sat in the corner, and spoke to himself, named David Hauser.
+“How does one become so smart that they go crazy?”
+I asked Paul, still staring at David Hauser, the man who was still discussing things with himself

 “I don’t know,” Paul said.
-“They say he had a fantastic job, prestige, and boatloads of money, and he just got fired one day.
-No one knows why.
-Then his wife divorced him when he couldn’t find other work, and he ended up here talking to himself for hours on end, drinking on his brew.”
+“They say he had a fantastic job, prestige, and boatloads of money, but he got fired one day, and no one knows why.
+His wife divorced him when he couldn’t find other work, and he ended up sitting in the corner over there, talking to himself for hours on end, and drinking on his brew.”

-That made a little more sense to me.
-It was a woman.
-Paul’s father was right.
-I was satisfied with that answer, but Paul –and those that informed Paul– wouldn’t let the “too smart” angle go in regards to David Hauser’s condition.
-He/they declared that it was, “The nut of it all.”
+Among the possibilities he listed was the idea that a woman might have led to David’s fall.
+I latched onto that possibility, because it suggested Paul’s father was right.
+I was satisfied with the answer, but Paul and those who informed him wouldn’t let the too-smart angle go in regard to David Hauser’s condition.
+They declared that was the, “The nut of it all.”

-Most of the patrons of The Family Liquor Store spoke to themselves.
-It was, in fact, those that didn’t that stood out.
-David Hauser, however, had full-fledged conversations.
-David Hauser was a good listener in these conversations, a characteristic that made him an anomaly in a world of anomalies.
-There were times when David Hauser looked to this speaker that no one else could see, but this glance was one often reserved for the introductory section of the speaker’s conversation.
-When this purported speaker’s dialogue would progress, David Hauser would begin looking at a diagonal slant, and then an outward glance, followed by that inward glance that suggests that he’s contemplating what the other is saying.
-There were also times when he and this friend said nothing.
+Speaking to oneself was a common practice of The Family Store patronage.
+Those who didn’t do so, in fact, stood out.
+The interesting and unique thing that separated David Hauser from the pack was that he was a good listener in those one-sided conversations, a characteristic that made him an anomaly in a world of anomalies.
+There were times when David looked to the speaker whom no one else could see, but he reserved those shared glances with the speaker for the introductory portion of the speaker’s conversation.
+When the purported speaker’s dialogue progressed, David Hauser’s gaze then took on a diagonal slant, and it morphed into an outward glance, followed by an inward one that suggested he was contemplating what the other was saying.
+At times, David Hauser and the purported speaker said nothing at all.

-Prior to David Hauser, I assumed that people that spoke to themselves would so to fill a void.
-David Hauser filled that void, but he and his invisible friend created other voids, what some might call seven-second lulls, and there were times when the lulls in those conversations would end with active listening prompts on David’s part.
-This display suggested that the purported speaker that had ended the lull and David’s listening prompts encouraged the speaker to continue.
-This added element to David Hauser’s conversation deepened my fascination, until I had to know what this man was saying.
+Prior to David Hauser, I assumed that people who speak to themselves do so to fill a void.
+In a world of people with no listening skills, most intangible friends are excellent listeners.
+David Hauser filled that void, but he and his companion created other voids, what some might call seven-second lulls.
+At times, the lulls in those conversations ended with active-listening prompts on David’s part.
+This display suggested that the purported speaker ended the lull, and David’s listening prompts encouraged the speaker to continue.
+At other times, David stopped speaking abruptly, as if someone had interrupted him.
+Those elements deepened my already deep fascination with David Hauser.
+I knew the abuse I took for this would be brutal, but I couldn’t take it anymore.
+I had to know what this guy was saying.

 “I have to know what he’s saying,” I told Paul.

-I went on to inform Paul that my curiosity was based on comedic intrigue, but that was a ruse to cover for the fact that my obsession with David Hauser had grown into a full blown desire to understand something about humanity that I didn’t think I could learn from my otherwise sheltered life of books.
-I needed to know if a person, as incapacitated, as David Hauser appeared to be, continues to speak to himself to sort through internal difficulties, and they recognized it for what it was on some level, or if they believe they are talking to someone else.
+I went on to inform Paul that my curiosity was based on comedic intrigue, but that was a ruse to cover for the fact that my need to know what David Hauser was saying grew into a full-blown obsession to understand something about humanity, something I didn’t think I could learn from my otherwise sheltered life of books.
+I needed to know if a person as incapacitated, as David Hauser appeared to be, speaks to himself to sort through internal difficulties, and if such an individual recognizes it for what it was on some level, or believe they are talking with someone else.

-The truth was I didn’t know what would’ve satisfied my curiosity.
-I didn’t know if I was searching for listening prompts, or if I was what words he could’ve used that would’ve done it for me.
-Is there a word that can inform another that a person genuinely belies another person is there?
+I didn’t know what would’ve satisfied my curiosity.
+I didn’t know if I was searching for listening prompts or seeking the particular words that David Hauser would use to answer my questions.
+Is there a word that can inform another that a person genuinely believes another person is there?
 Is there a word, or series of words, that will inform an observer that a person has manifested another person to satisfy a psychological need?
-The latter was so far beyond my comprehension that I didn’t want to spend too much time thinking about it, but I figured that his mannerisms, his tone, and the context of his active listening prompts would form a conclusion.
+The latter was so far beyond my comprehension that I didn’t want to spend too much time thinking about it, but I figured David’s mannerisms, his tone, and the context of his active-listening prompts would somehow form a conclusion for me.

 “Be careful,” Paul said.

-Those two words slipped out, as if Paul was repeating the warnings he received when he considered further investigation.
-He then focused his attention on me and said, “Be careful” again.
+The two words slipped out as if Paul was repeating a warning he received when he considered further investigation, and he focused his attention on me and said, “Be careful” again.